Home » Big Island » 101 Best Things to do on the Big Island with Kids

 A few top spots to see these include Hawaii Volcanoes National Park, Kaloko-Honokohau National Park, and the Puako Petroglyph Archeological Preserve.

 It’s easy to check out a state park on the Big Island.
-There’s Wailuku River State Park, Akaka Falls State Park, and Hapuna Beach State Recreational Area that are easy stops.
+There’s Wailuku River State Park, Akaka Falls State Park, and Hapuna Beach State Recreational Area, which are easy stops.

 If you have some time, park your car and walk around the historic Hilo shopping district.
 Here, you’ll find lots of unique shops and businesses.